Inheritance Tax

 1. How the gift tax “exclusion” works

 Presently, you are permitted to give any number of people up to $15,000 each in a single year without incurring a taxable gift ($30,000 for spouses “splitting” gifts).
 The recipient typically owes no taxes and doesn't have to report the gift unless it comes from a foreign source.
-An important point to remember here is, if your gift exceeds $15,000 to any person during the year, you have to report it on a gift tax return (IRS Form 709).
+An important point to remember here is, that if your gift exceeds $15,000 to any person during the year, you have to report it on a gift tax return (IRS Form 709).
 Spouses splitting gifts must always file Form 709, even when no taxable gift is incurred.
 Once you give more than the annual gift tax exclusion, you begin to eat into your lifetime gift and estate tax exemption.

 1. How the gift and estate tax “exemption” works